About Us

 About the Partnership

-The New England State Food System Planners Partnership is a collaboration among six state-level food system organizations and Food Solutions New England who are mobilizing their networks to impact local and regional food supply chains, and strengthen and grow the New England regional food system.
+The New England Food System Planners Partnership (NEFSPP) is a collaboration amongst seven state-level food system organizations, six-state agricultural, economic and environmental department representatives and Food Solutions New England (FSNE), a regional network that unites the food system community.
+Together, we are mobilizing our networks to impact local and regional food supply chains and strengthen and grow the New England regional food system.

 The Partnership’s founding members represent state-level food system planning initiatives in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont and first came together as an informal community of practice after meeting at Food Solution New England’s annual Summits in 2012 and 2013.
 We began meeting monthly in 2013 to share information on our state work and, over time, began collecting data on regional indicators we could track to better understand our impact.
 In 2019, climate change impacts focused our thinking on food security and the resiliency of regionally-based food production and supplies.
 We formed the Partnership in 2020, in collaboration with Food Solutions New England, to formalize our collaboration and to launch the New England Feeding New England project.